Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Background

 for all $g \in \mathcal G$ and $s \in S$.
 A function $\Phi : S \to S$ is called equivariant with respect to the group action of $\mathcal G$ if

 for all $g \in \mathcal G$ and $s \in S$.
-Note that the concatenation of an equivariant and invariant function is again an invariant one.
+Note that the concatenation of an equivariant and invariant function is invariant.

-Equivariance of neural networks under some group operation is usually achieved by stacking, that is, concatenating of layers that are all equivariant themselves.
-If an invariant network is the goal, several equivariant layers are followed by at least one invariant layer before the final output is generated.
+The equivariance of neural networks under a group operation is usually achieved by stacking (that is, concatenating) layers that are themselves equivariant.
+When an invariant network is the goal, several equivariant layers are followed by at least one invariant layer before the final output is generated.